researchdesignlab/GSM-GPRS-SIM800C-Modem/README.md

 GSM GPRS SIM800C Modem-RS232 is built with Quad-Band GSM GPRS engine-SIM800C, works on frequencies 850/900/1800/1900MHz.
 The Modem is coming with RS232 interface, which allows you connect PC as well as microcontroller with RS232 Chip(MAX232).

+If you have any Quiries, Questions or Concerns, please contact support@researchdesignlab.com